blakerom/reading-notes/class-07.md

 ```js
 var potatoPotato = makePotato('Russett', 2, 18, 4);
 ```
-You can also create constructor functions that act the same way however are purpose built by JavaScript.
+You can also create constructor functions that act the same way however is purpose-built by JavaScript.
 ```js
 function Potato(name, minPotato, maxPotato, averagePotato) {
   this.name = name;